Origin

 Fun Facts

-- It has been used in Australian Muslim literature and poetry as a symbol of faith and resilience.
+- 'Aqeedat' is used conceptually in Australian literature and media as a symbol of unity and strength.

 Personality Traits